Isetta-Team/Isetta-Website-Raw/docs/blogs/week-2.md

 ### Git Flow

-In week 1, we described our git flow as creating feature branches which were eventually merged into code-review.
+In week 1, we described our Git flow as creating feature branches which were eventually merged into code-review.
 After code review, we created local hotfix branches and merged fixes into code-review branch.
 When everything was done, we merged code-review branch into the master branch and tagged it.
 However, we found that this can stop new development prior to pushing a weekly tag because they can't be pushed to the code-review branch.
 The code-review branch is the only branch where our individual work can converge.

-Therefore, we've adopted the [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) system.
+Therefore, we've adopted the [GitFlow](https://www.atlassian.com/Git/tutorials/comparing-workflows/gitflow-workflow) system.
 We renamed code-review to "staging" and added a new develop branch.
 We will still have our individual feature branches, and can always merge our work into the develop branch.
 Right before we start the code review session, we merge all commits into the staging branch.
 After the code review session, we will push hotfixes to the staging  branch, and new development can be pushed to the develop branch.
 When everything is fixed, we will merge the staging branch into the master branch and tag it.

 ## Coming Soon